 => Gives you ability to make your site and feeds entirely private.

 => Provide control over changing users permission to access post content.

 It is listed under "WordPress" > "WordPress Role Manager Plugins".
-It is developed by Justin Tadlock.
-The publisher name is WordPress Plugin Repository.
-More than 1,412,056 users are downloaded this already.
-It was first get published on September 17, 2009.
-It was last get upgraded on April 19, 2018.
+The author name is Justin Tadlock.
+It is published by WordPress Plugin Repository.
+More than 1,440,381 users are already downloaded this.
+It was first get available on September 17, 2009.
+It was last get updated on April 19, 2018.

 4. Advanced Access Manager